About this day

 Love in Shakespeare Emma Smith, University of Oxford

 Emma Smith will explore how Shakespeare presents and stages ideas about love and romance across tragedy and comedy using examples from Othello, The Taming of the Shrew, Measure for Measure and The Winter’s Tale.
-There will be an opportunity for questions.

 About Emma Smith